 Mosquitoes are little and annoying insects that bother us when we are outdoors and suck our blood leaving nasty and itchy bite marks.
-But mosquitoes also are carriers for multiple different diseases that are harmful to us humans or our pets and that can even kill if not treated.
+But mosquitoes also are carriers of multiple different diseases that are harmful to us humans or our pets and that can even kill if not treated.
 So it is important to know about a few of these diseases and recognize the regions where you might get infected with them by a mosquito bite.

-Another disease that is often associated with mosquitoes is the yellow fever.
+Another disease that is often associated with mosquitoes is yellow fever.
 This is a virus type disease that is transmitted to humans by infected mosquitoes.
 The most common regions where yellow fever is found are tropical and subtropical areas of South America and Africa, similarly like Malaria.
-The positive thing is that most countries now have regulations that say that you need to vaccinate for yellow fever to be able to enter these countries so the illness is quite uncommon to travelers and tourists.
-However different story is locals of the danger countries that often cannot get their vaccinations.
+The positive thing is that most countries now have regulations that say that you need to vaccinate for yellow fever to be able to enter these countries so the illness is quite uncommon for travelers and tourists.
+However, a different story is locals of the danger countries that often cannot get their vaccinations.
 Some of the symptoms that are common to yellow fever are sudden fever, chills, severe headache, body aches, nausea, weakness and vomiting and they will develop after 3 to 6 days after infecting.
-If this fever is treated right away in most cases the outcome is a complete recovery, buy if not treated, it can result in death.
+If this fever is treated right away in most cases the outcome is a complete recovery, but if not treated, it can result in death.

-This virus is in a form of pathogen that is transmitted by mainly Asian Tiger and Yellow Fever mosquitoes.
+This virus is in a form of a pathogen that is transmitted by mainly Asian Tiger and Yellow Fever mosquitoes.
 The name of the virus in Mozambique dialect means “That which bends up”, which refers to the primary Chikungunya symptom – terrible joint pain.
 This virus is more common in the Caribbean and only a few cases have been fixated in the US, all due to traveling.
 Even though there is no vaccine to this virus or a special treatment, it very rarely is a fatal virus.

 Another mosquito related virus that you can get in North and South America, Asia or Africa is Dengue.
 This virus too is carried by Asian Tiger and Yellow Fever mosquitoes, which is the reason it is so common.
-The symptoms are very unpleasant, for example most common are severe headache and eye, joint, muscle pains, rash and mild bleeding of your nose or gums, and it has been dubbed as one of the main causes of illness and death in tropics and subtropics, because there isn’t yet a vaccine against this disease.
-However with fast diagnostics and treatment the virus is simply treatable, but if that is not done it might result in death.
+The symptoms are very unpleasant, for example most common are a severe headache and eye, joint, muscle pains, rash and mild bleeding of your nose or gums, and it has been dubbed as one of the main causes of illness and death in tropics and subtropics, because there isn’t yet a vaccine against this disease.
+However with fast diagnostics and treatment, the virus is simply treatable, but if that is not done it might result in death.

 West Nile Virus